-Since its Spring 2006 inception, the Fund has awarded 210 grants, totaling $2,174,021.00 to organizations in the Philadelphia region who are committed to helping improve the lives and future of women and girls.
+Since its Spring 2006 inception, the Fund has awarded 220 grants, totaling $2,254,021 to organizations in the Philadelphia region that are committed to advancing equity, safety and justice for women and girls.

 Spring 2014 Community Women’s Fund Grantees